And with this wildlife I thee wed

 “During one wedding, our sandhill crane decided to be a part of the ceremony, walking back and forth nearby as vows were read,” Sorrells said.
 “A wedding party once took their guests on an abbreviated tour of the park and was able to get photos in their wedding attire with giraffes and zebras in the background.
 Another time, we had animal care staff put out food near the watering hole outside the Safari Camp and the animals stopped by to eat during the reception.”

-As someone who once worked on the animal care staff at Fossil Rim, Culp said she would definitely be interested in incorporating the wildlife into her wedding experience.
+As someone who once worked on the animal care staff at Fossil Rim, Hannah was interested in incorporating the wildlife into her wedding experience.

-While her professional title relates to lodging, Sorrells prepares the buffets for overnight guests and the menus for dinner-and-tour events, so she loves the dining aspect that a wedding entails.
+The lodging department prepares the buffets for overnight guests and the menus for dinner-and-tour events, so they value the dining aspect that a wedding entails.

-“We can offer many different menus for food,” she said.
+“We can offer many different menus for food,” Sorrells said.
 “Depending on your preference, it could be barbeque, Italian, or Mexican, among other choices.
-My staff and I can prepare all or part of the menu.
-We can’t, however, allow outside caterers to use our kitchen for insurance reasons.
+The staff can prepare all or part of the menu.
+However, outside caterers are not allowed to use our kitchen for insurance reasons.